Tales of Dunk and Egg: Graphic novels

+Television series

-Martin wrote in 2014 that film or TV adaptations of the novellas are being discussed.
+Martin wrote in 2014 that film or TV adaptations of the novellas were being discussed.
 He suggested that because HBO owns the TV rights to the setting of Westeros (if not to the characters of the novellas), it would be preferable to have HBO adapt the novellas as well.

-On January 21, 2021, Variety reported that an adaptation of the Tales of Dunk and Egg series, a prequel to the events of Game of Thrones, is in early development on HBO.
+On January 21, 2021, Variety reported that an adaptation of the Tales of Dunk and Egg series, a prequel to the events of Game of Thrones, was in early development on HBO.
 It was given a straight to series order on April 12, 2023.
-The show stars Peter Claffey and Dexter Sol Ansell as the titular characters.
+The show stars Peter Claffey and Dexter Sol Ansell as Dunk and Egg, respectively.
 Filming began in Belfast, Northern Ireland in June 2024.
+The series premiered on January 18, 2026, on HBO.
+The first season covers the events of the first novella, The Hedge Knight, while a second season has been confirmed, which will be based on The Sworn Sword and is expected to be released in 2027.